 Going for the non-linear growth trajectory

 In the past, attempts to grow into my best self were immediately thwarted when I missed one day of implementing whatever habit.

 In recent years, I’ve spent a few too many mornings starting at the ‘We’re All Going To Die’ neon sign that hangs in our living room.
 In doing so I’ve become what I call ‘positive existential’ around the meaning of life, and the importance of enjoying it.

 So whilst growth is important to me, I’ve come to realise it’s more fun when it’s messy.
-At times I’ll miss a day, or three, of stretches.
-I’ll sneak a bite of ice-cream during my no sugar streak or I’ll abandon my meditation app and its attempts to reengage me.
+At times I’ll miss a day, or three, of stretches, or I’ll abandon my meditation app and its attempts to reengage me.